Learning Sparse Graphon Mean Field Games: EXPERIMENTS

 \paragraph{Heterogeneous Cyber Security.}

-A natural extension of the cyber security model is the adaptation to a multi-class framework with different, heterogeneous agent classes.
+A natural extension of the cyber security model is the adaptation to a multi-class framework with heterogeneous agent classes.
 For illustrative purposes we focus on only two types of agents -- private ($\mathrm{Pri}$) and corporate ($\mathrm{Cor}$), see Appendix~\ref{app:heterogeneous} for details.

 \paragraph{Beach Bar Process.} Introduced as the Santa Fe bar problem (\cite{arthur1994inductive}, \cite{farago2002fair}), variations of the Beach Bar Process are frequently used to demonstrate the capabilities of learning algorithms (\cite{perolat2021scaling}, \cite{perrin2020fictitious}).
 Agents can move their towels between locations and try to be close to the bar but also avoid crowded areas and neighbors in an underlying network.
+Formally, we consider a one-dimensional beach bar process with $|\mathcal X| = 10$ locations $\mathcal X = \{0, 1, \ldots, |\mathcal X|-1\}$ where a bar is located in the middle $B = |\mathcal X|/2$ of the beach.
+The $N$ agents may move their towel between locations, $\mathcal U = \{-1, 0, 1\}$.
+Furthermore, the agents are connected by a power law network where connected agents try to avoid being close to each other.
 See Appendix~\ref{app:beach_bar} for details.